The year 2020 sees Glastonbury celebrate the big 5-0, and the ensuing festivities are shaping up to be very special indeed.

 After their theatrical and pyro-heavy set headlining Reading & Leeds 2019 and having scored the biggest-selling rock album of the decade with ‘Blurryface‘, the genre-smashing Twenty One Pilots have more than proved their worth as one of the biggest bands on the planet.
 Could Glasto be calling?
 It’s possible: they’re already lined up some huge summer 2020 festival shows and a gig at Dublin’s RDS Arena on Thursday June 25 – the day before Glastonbury.

-Having already headlined Reading & Leeds and the Isle Of Wight Festival, Glastonbury is the next big festival they need to top the bill at and conquer.
+Having already headlined Reading & Leeds and the Isle Of Wight Festival, Glastonbury is the next big festival Biffy need to conquer.
 “We’re ready for it, we love Glastonbury, we’d love to do it,” said frontman Simon Neil back in 2018.
 “I think the next six months to a year we’re going to be working on our new album, so I don’t think the timing will be right for next year.
 But it’s got to happen.”

 “Look at Fleetwood Mac,” he said in November 2019.
 “There’s not enough money for them, those cheeky bastards!
 It is such a shame isn’t it?
 It’s not in the spirit of Glastonbury, it’s not about the money.
 If the Rolling Stones can do it, Kanye did it, U2, and you’re telling me Fleetwood Mac can’t?
 Fuck it, no way.”